My openclaw setup for generating weekly newsletters

 During SSH setup, OpenClaw asks about security.
 What I chose:

-- Shell command approval: Allow, since the sandbox isolates everything anyway
+• Shell command approval: Allow, since the VM isolates everything from my personal machine

 Connecting WhatsApp